Last updated on: September 11th, 2024

 How Integrity Fees Got Their Start

-Even before PASPA was repealed by the Supreme Court, leagues like the NBA and the MLB were asking for these integrity fees.
-PASPA was repealed in May 2018 and the first mention of integrity fees was in Indiana HB 1325 where leagues were asking for 1% of the total betting handle from sportsbooks.
-In the years following integrity fees have evolved, and today leagues are asking for less, only 0.25% as recently as 2019.
-No conclusion has been set to this issue, however, as professional leagues and legal sportsbooks continue to disagree on the need for integrity fees.
+Even before the PASPA repealed, the NBA and the MLB were asking for integrity fees.
+But, the first mention of integrity fees was in Indiana HB 1325.
+Here, leagues were asking for 1% of the total betting handle from sportsbooks.
+In the years following, integrity fee requests lowered, with leagues asking for 0.25%.
+No conclusion has been set to this issue.
+But, legal sportsbooks continue to disagree on the need for integrity fees and don’t pay any.

 How Much Could Leagues Make From Integrity Fees?

 Leagues can stand to cash in big with integrity fees due to the nature of the fees.
-The professional leagues would be receiving payment without the need to provide any services, essentially being paid for the existence of sports betting.
-Based on how much Americans bet on sports, the 1% tax on a betting handle would lose sportsbooks a lot of money from paying leagues.
-The betting handle fluctuates in states, and the handle does not equate to the revenue sportsbooks are actually receiving.
-1% of the total sports betting handle could equate to 20%-25% of the total gross revenue received through sports betting for sportsbooks.
-While sports leagues are asking for less now, paying integrity fees could still become a major bill for sportsbooks.
+The pro leagues would be receiving payment without the need to provide any services.
+Essentially, they would receive payment for the existence of sports betting.
+Based on how much Americans bet on sports, the 1% tax on a betting handle would lose sportsbooks a lot.
+Outside of DraftKings and FanDuel, most wouldn’t even be able to survive by our estimates.
+While sports leagues have asked for less, a 1% tax could look something like this versus US sportsbooks’ revenue.

 How Integrity Fees Are Collected